 • Parent/guardian will bring their child directly to the classroom teachers before leaving the school premises.
 If a parent/guardian must leave before class starts, it is the responsibility of the parent/guardian to make sure that their child is under adult supervision.

-• Parent/guardian must advise teachers if an unauthorised person (not on the list) will be picking up their child from school.
+• Parent/guardian must advise teachers if an unauthorized person (not on the list) will be picking up their child from school.

 • It is the responsibility of the parent/guardian to supervise their children before and after school while on school premises.

 • Parents/guardians must ensure no child is left alone in the playground or classroom outside of school hours.

 Proper hand washing and use of the toilet will be taught to the children.
 Hand washing must be observed before and after snack and special activities like baking or art projects.

 Your child in the Montessori preschool program is expected to be fully toilet trained and is able to use the washroom by himself/herself.
 In case of accidents, parents must leave one (1) full set of extra clothing of their child and replenish this as necessary.

 At least one teacher should be able to visually see the children who are in the washroom.
 The door that leads to the washroom (from the Montessori class) should be left open while a child is in the washroom.
 Sometimes, a teacher must walk to the washrooms to check and supervise the children there.

 All the materials in the Montessori Program and the Daycare including toys, educational materials, and equipment used at North Fleetwood Montessori will be thoroughly sanitized on a daily basis.

 Floors are swept and moped everyday.
 The shelves, tables, and chairs are cleaned with bleach and water.
 All carpets and rugs are vacuumed after classes and repeated within the day as the need arise.

 All washrooms and play areas are disinfected everyday.
 This is done to maintain cleanliness and prevent the spread of germs.